-(5) We do not pay "above market" interest on non-qualified deferred compensation; therefore, this column reflects changes in pension values only.
+- (4) We do not pay "above market" interest on non-qualified deferred compensation; therefore, this column reflects changes in pension values only.
 The changes in pension value amounts for each year represent the difference from September 30 of the prior year to September 30 of each year in the actuarial present value of the named executive officers' accrued pension benefit at their unreduced retirement age under our qualified and non-qualified pension plans.
-These amounts are based on benefits provided by the plan formula described on page 36 and converted to a present value using a discount rate which was lower in fiscal year 2012 than 2011.
-For information on the formula and assumptions used to calculate these amounts see the Pension Benefits Table.

-(6) This column represents the Corporation matching contributions for the named executive officers under our savings plans and, for Mr. Eisenbrown, under our deferred compensation plan, and cash dividends paid on restricted stock held.
-The aggregate amount of personal benefits and perquisites provided to each named executive officer during fiscal 2012, 2011, and 2010 are less than \$10,000 and, therefore, are not included in All Other Compensation with the exception of Messrs.
+The change in pension value amounts for Messrs.
+Nosbusch and Crandall are (\$1,406,640) and (\$51,503), respectively, for fiscal 2013.
+These amounts are based on benefits provided by the plan formula described on page 40 and converted to a present value using a discount rate which was higher in fiscal year 2013 than 2012 and 2011.
+For information on the formula and assumptions used to calculate these amounts see the Pension Benefits Table. - (5) This column represents the Company matching contributions for the named executive officers under our savings plans.
+The aggregate amount of personal benefits and perquisites provided to each named executive officer during fiscal 2013, 2012, and 2011 are less than \$10,000 and, therefore, are not included in All Other Compensation with the exception of Messrs.
 Kulaszewicz and Ruff.
 The amounts for Messrs.
-Kulaszewicz and Ruff primarily represent payments related to the Company standard expatriate packages for their international assignments in Singapore and Hong Kong, respectively, based on the incremental cost to the Company for these benefits as well as other personal benefits as set forth below in the All Other Compensation Table.

-(7) Mr. Eisenbrown has elected to retire effective December 31, 2012.

-(8) Mr. Kulaszewicz is an NEO for the first time in fiscal 2012.
-He was elected Senior Vice President on April 1, 2011 and is on an international assignment in Singapore.
+Kulaszewicz and Ruff primarily represent payments related to the Company standard expatriate packages for their international assignments in Singapore and Hong Kong, respectively, based on the incremental cost to the Company for these benefits as well as other personal benefits as set forth below in the All Other Compensation table.
+The assignment costs for 2012 were adjusted to reflect actual tax costs restated from the estimated tax costs included at the time of fiscal 2012 disclosure.
+All other compensation was decreased to \$586,180 from \$650,251 for Mr. Kulaszewicz and decreased to \$818,790 from \$896,122 for Mr. Ruff. - (6) Mr. Moret was an NEO for the first time in fiscal 2013.
+He was elected Senior Vice President on April 1, 2011. - (7) Mr. Ruff has elected to retire effective December 31, 2013.